 Considering the ACOX1 subgroup, evidence indicates that ACOX1 over-expression in blood samples from PDAC patients may flag the presence of pro-tumoral M2-polarization in the tumor microenvironment.
-For instance, ACOX1 over-expression induces an abnormal activation of the transcription factor Nuclear Factor-kappa B (NF- κ B) through the production of hydrogen peroxide, with NF- κ B known to drive TAMs towards a pro-tumoral M2-polarization.45-47 It has also been shown that over-expression of peroxisome proliferative-activated receptor gamma (PPAR γ) in pancreatic tissue is linked to poor survival in PDAC patients.48 PPAR γ activates the promoter of ACOX1, which encodes the rate-limiting enzyme of the peroxisomal β -oxidation pathway.49 Hence, over-expression of PPAR γ leads to over-expression of ACOX1 with subsequent increased oxidative stress and up-regulation of NF- κ B, which in turn contributes further to a pro-tumoral M2-polarization state, with M2-polarized macrophage recruitment to the tumor microenvironment being associated with poor survival in PDAC patients and gemcitabine resistance.41-43 Although the biomarker ACOX1 is expressed by peripheral blood mononuclear cells there are precedents to show that pathophysiological changes occurring in organs can be revealed as abnormal gene expression of mononuclear cells, e.g. in pancreatic cancer and renal cell carcinoma,^{50, 51} with such expression changes possibly reflecting activation of specific immune responses of circulating cells.
-Consistent with this, blood monocytes (CD14) are a primary source of ACOX1 with a 5-fold greater expression is most likely associated to an up-regulation of its expression in monocytes and/or an increase in number of circulating monocytes.
+For instance, ACOX1 over-expression induces an abnormal activation of the transcription factor Nuclear Factor-kappa B (NF- κ B) through the production of hydrogen peroxide, with NF-KB known to drive TAMs towards a pro-tumoral M2-polarization.45-47 It has also been shown that over-expression of peroxisome proliferative-activated receptor gamma (PPAR γ) in pancreatic tissue is linked to poor survival in PDAC patients.48 PPARy activates the promoter of ACOX1, which encodes the rate-limiting enzyme of the peroxisomal β-oxidation pathway.49 Hence, over-expression of PPARy leads to over-expression of ACOX1 with subsequent increased oxidative stress and upregulation of NF-KB, which in turn contributes further to a pro-tumoral M2-polarization state, with M2-polarized macrophage recruitment to the tumor microenvironment being associated with poor survival in PDAC patients and gemcitabine resistance.41-43 Although the biomarker ACOX1 is expressed by peripheral blood mononuclear cells there are precedents to show that pathophysiological changes occurring in organs can be revealed as abnormal gene expression of mononuclear cells, e.g. in pancreatic cancer and renal cell carcinoma,^{50, 51} with such expression changes possibly reflecting activation of specific immune responses of circulating cells.
+Consistent with this, blood monocytes (CD14) are a primary source of ACOX1 with a 5-fold greater expression of ACOX1 mRNA than the median tissue level in humans,3 suggesting the observed ACOX1 over-expression is most likely associated to an up-regulation of its expression in monocytes and/or an increase in number of circulating monocytes.

-These pieces of evidence provide strong biological plausibility for the observed treatment effect of masitinib plus gencitabine in PDAC patients with baseline pain (VAS>20) or ACOX1 over-expression in blood.
+These pieces of evidence provide strong biological plausibility for the observed treatment effect of masitinib plus gemcitabine in PDAC patients with baseline pain (VAS>20) or ACOX1 over-expression in blood.